Yerkes Observatory: Background

-The 40-inch aperture refractor
+40-inch aperture refractor

 The glass blanks for what would become Yerkes Great Refractor were made in Paris, France by Mantois and delivered to Alvan Clark & Sons in Massachusetts where they were completed.
 Clark then made what would be the largest telescope lens ever crafted and this was mounted to an Equatorial mount made by Warner & Swasey for the observatory.
-The telescope had an aperture of 40 inches (~102 cm) and focal length of 19.3 meters, giving it a focal ratio of f/19.
+The telescope has an aperture of 40 inches (~102 cm) and focal length of 19.3 meters, giving it a focal ratio of f/19.

 The lens, an achromatic doublet which has two sections to reduce chromatic aberration, weighed 225 kilograms, and was the last big lens made by Clark before he died in 1897.
 Glass lens telescopes had a good reputation compared to speculum metal and silver on glass mirror telescopes, which had not quite proven themselves in the 1890s.
-For example, the Leviathan of Parsonstown was a 1.8 meter telescope with a speculum metal mirror, but getting good astronomical results from this technology could be difficult, and another large telescope of this period was the Great Melbourne Telescope in Australia, also a metal mirror telescope.
+For example, the Leviathan of Parsonstown was a 1.8 meter telescope with a speculum metal mirror, but getting good astronomical results from this technology could be difficult.
+Another large telescope of this period was the Great Melbourne Telescope in Australia, also a metal mirror telescope.

-Some of the instruments for the 40-inch refractor (circa 1890s):
+Some of the instruments for the 40-inch refractor (circa 1890s) were: